Prashant-Bhatt-2000/CTF-Writeups/windows_privesc/Readme.md

 - **PowerUp** - PowerShell-based tool for privilege escalation.
 - **Metasploit** - Exploit framework for penetration testing.
 - **WinPEAS** - Script for Windows privilege escalation enumeration.

 ---

+## ⚠️ **Important Note**
+This repository contains write-ups and methodologies for educational purposes.
+The exploitation techniques demonstrated should only be used in legal environments such as Capture The Flag (CTF) challenges or penetration testing engagements with explicit permission.

+---